Can I really learn art and design online?

 What class materials will I need, and where will I purchase them?

 Students will need to buy various art supplies, books, hardware and software, and the required materials vary by program.
-Students can buy their books from the RMCAD bookstore web site; their software and hardware through RMCAD's GearBox (which can be included as part of the tuition package and be covered by financial aid); and any miscellaneous supplies from an art supplier or in pre-made kits from Guirys.com.
-See the Books + Supplies page for more information.
+Specific technology requirements are outlined for each program here.
+Students can buy their books through the RMCAD bookstore, and any miscellaneous supplies from an art supplier or in pre-made kits from Guirys.com.

 Are online classes held at specific times?